siteoptimo/woocommerce-hear-about-us/readme.txt

 * Define your own question
 * Set source locations
 * Saves the location at the customer profile or/and at the order
-* Mentions the source location on the order emails.
+* Mentions the source location on the order emails
+* Option for a custom "other" field
 * WPML compatible